Mental Health

 Our members and the Forum Central team play an active part in the key strategic mental health and wellbeing groups and boards in Leeds.

-The board is now chaired by Cath Roth and Hannah Davies and the 3rd sector representatives are:
+The board is chaired by Caron Walker and Mark Law, and the 3rd sector representatives

 The Leeds Health and Wellbeing Strategy provides a framework for improving health and for making Leeds the best city for health and wellbeing.
 In response, the Leeds Mental Health Strategy sets out how we will achieve this vison for mental health, so that ‘Leeds will be a Mentally Healthy City for everyone’.